 1. Choose a Set of Bands with Different Resistances or Tension Levels

 First things first, you need to choose the right set of bands.
-It's essential to have bands with different resistances or tension levels to allow for progression in your workouts and to allow you to work different muscle groups that might need different levels of tension.
+Bands with different resistance or tension levels are essential to allow progression in your workouts and to work different muscle groups that might need different levels of tension.

 So invest in a set with multiple options and ensure they can handle the strength you'll be putting into them.